 LSD will fluoresce under long-wave UV light.
 A quick screening test for LSD can be accomplished by spotting a methanol extract of the suspected sample on a TLC plate, placing it under long-wave UV light and looking for a fluorescent "spot".
+Although this test does not count as a presumptive test in the ISPFS method, it can still be useful to identify the location of the LSD such as which side of the sugar cube has been spotted with the LSD.
 Occasionally, dyes from the blotter paper or tablet preparations will also fluoresce.
 LSD is so highly fluorescent that in many instances, the fluorescence from dyes is insignificant by contrast.
 Development of the TLC plate will separate the LSD from these compounds.